ZekunWang/SimpleTweets/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

+1. Use RecyclerView and ViewHolder
+2. Implement Spans and links among Tweet content
+3. Implement Floating Action Bar and react to scrolling
+4. Utilize data binding

 ## Open-source libraries used